CodeFromAnywhere/tool-agent/README.md

 - Provide an openapi, and details for each agent
 - Provide message api that executes the tools
 - High degree of modularity
+- Remove need for adding an agent; as long as you provide the openapi, the agent should be made available with some default instructions.

 ## Non-goals

 - Testing agents
 - Support for propriatary features like openai code-interpreter or file-search

+## Future ideas

+### Assistant Aggregator

+- Get all assistant OpenAPIs
+- Normalise them into an overarching datastructure
+- Use that as client instead of "openai"
+- Let the user decide wich assistant api to use (and ability to use their own)